 Here’s what popped out:

-Sentiment analysis is also used in politics.
-In 2012, the Obama administration used sentiment analysis tools to analyze the reception of policy announcement during 2012 presidential election.
+In 2012, using sentiment analysis, the Obama administration investigated the reception of policy announcements during the 2012 presidential election.

-During the last presidential election in the US, some organizations analyzed, for example how many negative mentions about particular candidates appeared in the media and news reports.
+During the last presidential election in the US, some organizations analyzed, for example, how many negative mentions about particular candidates appeared in the media and news articles.